 Distance: 7.5 miles

 Be on your toes for some whitewater action after entering the river at Ripplemead.
-A Class II rapid awaits approximately one mile form the put in, followed by several more ledges that produce great canoeing fun.
+A Class II rapid awaits approximately one mile from the put in, followed by several more ledges that produce great paddling fun.
 A long series of Class II riffles and ledges are located a mile below the confluence of Big Stony Creek.
-Clendennin Shoals, located near the tow of Pearisburg, is the strongest rapid in the float and provides some excellent opportunities to land a big smallmouth bass or monster flathead catfish.
-Bragging size muskellunge can also be caught in the deep holes.
+Clendenin Shoals, located near the town of Pearisburg, is the strongest rapid in the float and provides some excellent opportunities to land a big Smallmouth Bass or a monster Flathead Catfish.
+Bragging-size Muskellunge can also be caught in the deep holes.
 Take out on the left side of the river below the Route 460 bridge near Bluff City.

 Distance: 5.5 miles

 Flat water dominates this run.
 Several small ledges and rock gardens can be handled easily, but beware of Narrows Falls, located below the town of Narrows.
 This is a Class III rapid that should be scouted thoroughly before attempting to run it.
 Narrows Falls drops around 7 feet in 50 feet of river.
-An old, crumbled dam at the end of the run forms several hydraulic that can be lethal to unsuspecting boaters.
-Fish the confluence of Wolf Creek at Narrows for smallmouth bass, rock bass, muskellunge, and catfish.
-Take out at the VDGIF landing the right bank just below Narrows Falls.
-A new informal take out is at the mouth of Wolf Creek, just above the falls.
+An old, crumbled dam at the end of the run forms several hydraulics that can be lethal to unsuspecting boaters.
+Fish the confluence of Wolf Creek at Narrows for Smallmouth Bass, Rock Bass, Muskellunge, and Catfish.
+Take out at the DWR landing on the right bank about 1 mile downstream from Narrows Falls.
+A launch site operated by the Town of Narrows at the mouth of Wolf Creek, just above the falls, can be used to avoid floating through Narrows Falls.

 Distance: 5 miles

 This is a gentle float, interrupted by a few short riffles and several large islands.
-The VDGIF Glen Lyn landing is located at a beautiful small park on the right-hand side, just above the Route 460 bridge.
+The DWR Glen Lyn landing is located at a beautiful small park on the right-hand side, just above the Route 460 bridge.
 Take the kids on this short float and introduce them to the joys of float fishing.
-Catches of smallmouth bass, redbreast sunfish, and rock bass can be expected in this reach of the river.
-Around seven miles of the river flow through Virginia before leaving the state at this point, but finding a take out can be difficult.
-Paddling the slow waters of Bluestone Lake when it is at full pond in not desirable either, so many boaters consider Glen Lyn to be the final stop on the scenic New River in Virginia.
+Catches of Smallmouth Bass, Redbreast Sunfish, Rock Bass, and Muskie can be expected in this reach of the river.
+Around seven miles of the river flow through Virginia before leaving the state at this point, with new Giles County access sites upstream and downstream from Shumate’s Falls.
+Boaters should avoid floating through Shumate’s Falls, an extremely hazardous downstream facing horseshoe shaped rapid that can trap boaters who drop over it.
+Paddling the slow waters of Bluestone Lake when it is at full pond is not desirable either, so many boaters consider Glen Lyn to be the final stop on the scenic New River in Virginia.

 The New River offers a variety of fishing opportunities as well as some real trophy fishing potential.
 Largemouth Bass, Spotted Bass, and Smallmouth Bass (called black bass) are all found in the New River.
 Smallmouth Bass are, by far, the most abundant of these black bass in the river.